mertkeser/detr_simple/README.md

 # Setup for nuimages dataset
 - "sudo ./setup.sh" for downloading the nuimages dataset
-- "pip install -r requirement.txt" for downloading the required python packages
+- "pip install -r requirements.txt" for downloading the required python packages

 # License